tatiananantes/skills-workshops/practicals/object_oriented_design/dependency_injection.md

 end
 ```

 This is called **dependency injection**.
-Instead of hard coding the dependency, we 'inject' it into the class via the initializer.
+Instead of hard coding the dependency, we 'inject' it into the class via the initialiser.

 ## Exercise 1